Mortgage Rate Forecast Canada 2026 – 2031

 More specifically, the BoC is counting on further economic softness in Canada and on inflation dropping from here.
 So further declines in these areas will not impact near term BoC decisions.

-With that said, data can change quickly, and if there is a crisis, such as a longer term breakdown in trade relations with the US or a banking crisis, this could send BoC rates spiralling down and variable mortgage rates along with them.
+With that said, data can change quickly, and if there is a crisis, such as a longer term breakdown in trade relations with the US or a banking crisis, this could send BoC rates spiralling down and variable mortgage rates along with them to stimulate employment and the economy.

-At this point, this kind of crisis situation is highly speculative and is not substantially reflected in the market data.
-In other words, selecting a variable at this point would be a ‘bet’ that the market is wrong, and that rates will continue to fall.
+At this point, this kind of economic crisis is speculative and not substantially priced into the market data/bond yields.
+Given this, selecting a variable rate mortgage would be a ‘bet’ that the Bank of Canada will cut interest rates (or hold for 2+ years) and that the market is currently wrong.

 Along these lines, fixed mortgage rates have levelled off for now and are likely at their short- to medium-term bottom—again, barring some sort of significant economic disruption.

 Inflation is currently a greater threat to pushing up interest rates than a trade or banking crisis is to bringing them down.
-In fact, financial markets are calling for rate increases in 2027 through 2029, so based on this data and perspective, it may be prudent to consider a 5-year fixed rate term.
+In fact, financial markets are calling for rate increases in 2027 through 2029.

 See Our Full Fixed Vs Variable Rate article HERE